World Literatures and Cultures

 Literary expressions of Postmodernism, from its origins in the Modernist movement through its culmination in the later decades of the twentieth century.
 Definitions of postmodernity, as embodied in a variety of genres.
 Placement of Postmodernist texts within a variety of cultures that have produced them.

 Rotating topics in world literature, including treatment of the subject's theoretical or methodological framework.
 Possible subjects: colonialism and literature; orality and literature; the Renaissance; the Enlightenment; translation; comparison of North and South American literatures; African literary traditions; postmodernism and gender.
+(Permission required)

 Assistant Teaching Professor